cleancode/waitress/README.md

 ## Install
 * install NodeJS >= 0.10.13, I suggest to do that using nvm
+* if you have problems compiling binary packages you can try to run the following `npm install` commands specifying a python version that is >= v2.5.0 & < 3.0.0, like `PYTHON=python2.7 npm install`
 * install NodeJS needed global packages with `npm install -g yo grunt-cli bower karma phantomjs`
 * set PHANTOMJS_BIN variable: ``export PHANTOMJS_BIN=`which phantomjs` ``
 * install Ruby needed global packages with `gem install compass`